Luos-io/Documentation/tutorials/your-first-service/luos-service.md

 </TabItem>
 </Tabs>

 As we mentioned previously, our LED service needs to react at the reception of an IO state message.
 To do that, we created earlier a callback function (**`Led_MsgHandler`**) called by Luos Engine when another service sends a message.
-So to make the LED service work, we simply have to complete (see below) the `Led_MsgHandler` of our service.
+So to make the LED service work, we simply have to complete the `Led_MsgHandler` of our service (see below).
 This will allow the LED service to use the messages sent by the blinker service.

 There are two arguments in the callback function **`Led_MsgHandler`**: